urimem/web-crawler/README.md

 2. boolean - Limit domain to the root URL domain - other domains will not be added or processed.
 Default true.
 3. long - milliseconds crawler timeout, for processing big websites.
 0 = no timeout

+You edit the Main class or add parameters in the Main run configuration.

 **Notes**
 - Linked pages are collected only by a href links
 - The result page graph will be printed to System.out.